curtispuetz/compy-bridge-lib-glfw/readme.md

-# Compy Bridge Library for GLFW
+# ComPy Bridge Library for GLFW
-a [Compy](https://github.com/curtispuetz/compy-cli) bridge-library for glfw
+a [ComPy](https://github.com/curtispuetz/compy-cli) bridge-library for glfw

 ## Examples
 ### Opening a window
-With this library installed, the following Compy code works to open a window.
+With this library installed, the following ComPy code works to open a window.
 This is the typical example given in the docs for the glfw C++ and Python libraries.

 ```python
 import glfw